Spotify Playlist Promotion - Editorial Playlists

 Option A) Your song is rejected:

-Don’t let this answer deter you and send us more songs from you in the future.
+Don’t let this answer deter you, and send us more songs from you in the future.
 For understanding, we primarily evaluate the chances of success of a possible collaboration between the artists, his or her music and us.
-Of course, as mentioned above, the quality of the track must fit, but our main concern is to find the right playlists and curators who support the same style of music, for you.
+Of course, as mentioned above, the quality of the track must fit, but our main concern is to find the playlists and curators who support the same style of music, for you.

 Option B) Your song is accepted:

-In this case we’ll send you an offer tailored to you, your song, and your budget.
+In this case, we’ll send you an offer tailored to you, your song, and your budget.
 We will contact you by mail or by phone.
-If you have decided on an offer, we’ll send you a form with all the necessary data such as a link to your music, to start the promotion campaign with us.
-As soon as the formalities are done, we’ll start sending your song to the curators of our network.
-We’ll pitch your song into the playlists until the desired reach is achieved.
-We always make sure that your song gets placed in the appropriate playlists.
+If you have chosen an offer, we’ll send you a form with all the necessary data and a link to your music, to start the promotion campaign with us.
+As soon as the formalities are done, we’ll start sending your song to the curators of our complex network.
+We’ll pitch your song into different playlists to reach a wider range.
+We always make sure that your song gets placed in appropriate playlists.
 For example, a German Schlager will only be pitched into German language lists.

-Furthermore, we have agreed with the curators that the individual titles may stay in the Spotify playlists for at least four weeks.
-But often, the curators decide to keep the songs in their lists even longer.
+Usually, the individual titles stay in the Spotify playlists for four weeks.
+But often, the curators decide to keep successful songs in their lists even longer.
 Up to six weeks or more are possible.
 Approximately ten days after we’ve completed our part of the work (the pitching process), you’ll receive a report from our staff that gives you an insight into the work we’ve done for you.
-It is very important to us to work fair and transparent.
+It is important to us to create our work transparently.

 To realistically assess how much our service has paid off for you, you should allow at least one to two months to pass.
 You can find some voices and references in the portfolio on our homepage.
 If we have aroused your interest in our products by describing our work processes, please feel free to contact us at any time using the contact form.
 We’ll get back to you within 24 hours on working days.
 We’re curious about you, your story and your music.